Keyboard shortcuts

 • Registration::Registerable for assignable targets; include in Tutorial.
 Provide interface stubs such as materialize_allocation! and allocated_user_ids.

-Exam registration and student performance policies are deferred to Steps 11-12.
+Exam registration is deferred to Step 9, and student performance eligibility policies to Step 13.
 This step focuses on tutorial/talk registration only.

 Non-Disruptive Impact